evenorog/undo/README.md

 The library has currently two data structures that can be used to modify the receiver:

-* A simple `Stack` that pushes and pops commands to modify the receiver.
+* A `Stack` that pushes and pops commands to modify the receiver.
 * A `Record` that can roll the state of the receiver forwards and backwards.

 ## License